hdr-bgnn/BGNN_Snakemake/README.md

    10- module load miniconda3 # Again! yes it is a different node (understand different machine).

-   11- source activate local # Again!
+   11- source activate snakemake # Again!
 Same as before

    12- snakemake --cores 4 --use-singularity --config list=List/list_lepomis_INHS.csv # the first time, it may take sometime to download the container and some models.